 Though many will disagree, Morgan trads, precisely adjusted to their original design and well-shod with good rubber, can provide a ride as comfortable as any I have experienced on any car.
-(Sadly most trads are anything but well-adjusted, either from the Factory or in the decades after.)
+Forgive me but, sadly, most trads I have seen are anything but well-adjusted, either from the Factory and that gets worse as time goes on.
 So even the best of them can exhibit unpleasant characteristics.
-Amnd as torque increases to more than 200 lbft+ this can be more expressive.
-Of course, the driver can self-adjust and drive around these, and most will do so automatically and unconsciously.
-However, I believe that one should resist that tendency.
-After all, this is a car you bought to have fun, so why allow yourself to make your playground smaller unnecessarily?
+And as torque increases to more than 200 lbft+ this sadness can be more expressive.
+Of course, driver can get used to anything and incrementally accept this, and most do automatically and unconsciously.
+However, I believe that one should resist such tendancies.
+After all, this is a car you bought to have fun, so why allow yourself to make its arena get smaller unnecessarily?

 The first phenomenon examined is called axle tramp.
 This is a form of rear wheel hop that occurs on cars with live axles, caused by the axle rotating with the wheels off a sudden agressive start and then violently springing back caused by the leaf springs returning to their proper form.